MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/document-fingerprinting.md

 - **high confidence**: Matched items will contain the fewest false positives but the most false negatives.

 ### Exact Matching
-To configure exact matching of a document fingerprint, set the confidence level to **High**.
-When you set the confidence level to **High**, only files that have exactly the same text as the fingerprint will be detected.
+To configure exact matching of a document fingerprint, set the confidence level to **Exact**.
+When you set the confidence level to **Exact**, only files that have exactly the same text as the fingerprint will be detected.
 If the file has even a small deviation from the fingerprint, it will not be detected.

 ## Already using fingerprint SITs?